NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 Samsung TV K (2106) and onwards are supported via websocket interface.

 Even if the remote control channels are not supported, the UPnP channels may still work.
-**NEW:** Support has been added for a Smartthings interface. this allows the TV input to be controlled on >2016 TV's
+**NEW:** Support has been added for a SmartThings interface.
+This allows the TV input to be controlled on >2016 TV's
 **NEW:** Samsung removed the app support in >2019 TV's, a workaround is included in this binding to add the functionality back.
 **NEW:** UPNP Subscriptions are now supported.
 This is an experimental feature which reduces the polling of UPNP services (off by default).